03 Jan The Manor House

-“Thank you Alice,” the officer replied, “And Mrs Taylor, I think your child may have an over active imagination.
+“Thank you, Alice,” the officer replied.
+“And Mrs. Taylor, I think your child may have an overactive imagination.
 You might want to take her to see someone.
 Might be ADHD.
 You know what those kids are like…”

 The officer shook his head at me then called his colleague to leave.
 I was still sobbing away in my mum’s arms.
-Fatigued and emotional my dad took me off of my mother and carried me upstairs to bed where my mum changed me into my yellow pyjamas.
+Fatigued and emotional my dad took me off of my mother and carried me upstairs to bed where my mum changed me into my yellow pajamas.
 I drifted off to sleep quickly through sheer exhaustion.

 The next day passed fairly quickly.
 I slept for the majority of the day and refused to talk to anyone or come out of my room.
 Every hour I’d look out of my bedroom window to the back garden and try to relive what happened.
-Try to make sense of it, but no matter how hard I tried to organise the events in my mind, I just couldn’t.
+Try to make sense of it, but no matter how hard I tried to organize the events in my mind, I just couldn’t.
 It was impossible.

-At 6 o’clock in the evening my parents announced they were going for dinner and tried to persuade me to come.
-I ignored them and after 15 minutes of trying, they left and told me to come get them if I needed them.
+At 6 o’clock in the evening, my parents announced they were going for dinner and tried to persuade me to come.
+I ignored them and after 15 minutes of trying, they left and told me to come and get them if I needed them.
 They were going to the pub next door to our house so weren’t far away.
 To be honest, I was glad for the peace and quiet.
 I took comfort in being alone, adult’s were untrustworthy in my mind now and their presence disgruntled me.

-7 o’clock passed and I did my new ritual of looking out of the window to try and piece my thoughts together, when I saw them…They were stood at the bottom of the garden waving at me, beckoning me to come outside.
+7 o’clock passed and I did my new ritual of looking out of the window to try and piece my thoughts together when I saw them…They were stood at the bottom of the garden waving at me, beckoning me to come outside.
 I rubbed my eyes in disbelief and looked again.
-Dusk was beginning to fall and the sky was an incredible burnt orange colour, but it was still bright enough to make out who it was at the bottom of the garden.
+Dusk was beginning to fall and the sky was an incredible burnt orange color, but it was still bright enough to make out who it was at the bottom of the garden.
 I sprinted out of my room, down the stairs and straight out the backdoor that led to the garden.